-When you char the edamame, it will suck a bit of the moisture out and make it slightly tougher to eat, so it’s important not to overdo it with the charring because it will dry it out a bit.
-A way for me to work around keeping the pods moist is to steam it right after you pull them off the stove by covering them in a bowl with a plate or towel while you are preparing the garlic butter.
+When you char the edamame, it will suck a bit of the moisture out and make it slightly tougher to eat, so it's important not to overdo it with the charring because it will dry it out a bit.
+A way for me to work around keeping the pods moist is to steam them right after you pull them off the stove by covering them in a bowl with a plate or towel while you are preparing the garlic butter.

-How to Eat Shell On Edamame
+How To Eat Edamame

-Usually you can squeeze the beans against the seams with your fingers to pop them out of the pods but in a messier situation like this when there is a sauce involved, you can use 1 hand and hold the pod by the tip (I usually like holding it by the stem area) and then on the opposite end of the pod, bite down against a bean to put pressure on the upper or side seams to pop them up out.
+Usually, you can squeeze the beans against the seams with your fingers to pop them out of the pods but in a messier situation like this when there is a sauce involved, you can use 1 hand and hold the pod by the tip (I usually like holding it by the stem area) and then on the opposite end of the pod, bite down against a bean to put pressure on the upper or side seams to pop them up out.
 Once one bean pops out, and an opening is created, the rest of the beans can be easily shimmied out with your teeth! 🙂

-Buttery Lemon Garlic Charred Edamame Recipe
+Charred Lemon Garlic Edamame Recipe

 - 250 g frozen edamame (whole pods, approximately 2 cups)